 The blue line is for multifamily starts and the red line is for multifamily completions.

-The rolling 12 month total for starts (blue line) increased steadily for several years following the great recession - but has turned down recently.
+The rolling 12 month total for starts (blue line) increased steadily for several years following the great recession - then mostly moved sideways.
 Completions (red line) had lagged behind - then completions caught up with starts- although starts picked up a little again lately.

 The second graph shows single family starts and completions.
 It usually only takes about 6 months between starting a single family home and completion - so the lines are much closer.
 The blue line is for single family starts and the red line is for single family completions.

 Note the relatively low level of single family starts and completions.
 The "wide bottom" was what I was forecasting following the recession, and now I expect some further increases in single family starts and completions once the crisis abates.